thibaultlaurens/tech-notes/fundamentals/08-infrastructures-and-operations.md

 - Starting date of the incident
 - Date when actions were taken to mitigate the incident
 - Resolution date of the incident

-#### Root cause analysis

-Detailed desciption of what caused the incident.

-#### Resolution

-Description of all the actions taken to resolve the incident.
-Include every actions taken, even the incorrect of ineffective ones.

-#### Preventive measures

-List all the measures that should be taken to prevent/avoid this type of incident to happen again in the future.
-Ex: logging, monitoring, code improvements, development workflow etc.